flippyhead/admiral-cloudformation/README.md

 # Admiral for AWS CloudFormation

-An Admiral module that implements tasks for wielding AWS CloudFormation templates.
-Use it to manage CloudFormation templates and their parameters.
+An Admiral module that implements tasks for wielding AWS CloudFormation templates and configuration.

+For additional modules, see the [Admiral base prjoect](https://github.com/flippyhead/admiral).

 ## Installation